pandora-mccme/hdbmonitor/README.md

 ### Installation.

+There are several options:
-Tool is now available at https://github.com/pandora-mccme/dbmonitor/pkgs/container/dbmonitor.
+- Tool is now available at https://github.com/pandora-mccme/dbmonitor/pkgs/container/dbmonitor.
+- It can be installed via `cabal install dbmonitor`.
+- It can be cloned or downloaded  fron Github and built from source using Stack.

 ### Behavior details